-- a) Team related expenses can be offset by sponsorships/donations (approved by the Gaming and Fundraising Director). - b) All Team apparel not currently for offer on KPMHA website MUST be approved by the Risk/Equipment Management Director before orders are placed in accordance with section 4 of our P&P. - c) Any Parent who has not paid their seed money may be excluded from extra activities paid by the said seed money and/or contributed to any fundraising. - d) All Competitive and recreation team approved expenses are to be covered by one of the following; - i.
+- a) Team related expenses can be offset by sponsorships/donations (approved by the Gaming and Fundraising Director). - b) All Team apparel not currently for offer on KPMHA website MUST be approved by the Equipment Director before orders are placed in accordance with section 4 of our P&P - c) Any parent who has not paid their seed money may be excluded from extra activities paid by the said seed money and/or contributed to any fundraising.
+They will also be considered a member in bad standing. - d) All competitive and recreation team approved expenses are to be covered by one of the following; - i.
 100% player paid seed money. - ii.
 A combination of player paid seed money and player's family participation in fundraising and or donations. - iii.
 Participation by every player/player's family in each fundraiser and or collection of donation(s).
 There will be no dollar value applied to each player through this option.